gsimchoni/kandinsky/README.md

 ![](README-unnamed-chunk-4-1.png)

-Generate a Kandinsky Painting from the `iris` dataset:
+Generate a Kandinsky Painting from the `mtcars` dataset:

 ``` r
 kandinsky(mtcars)